andrewnazarov/nomad-playground/README.md

 * Docker to run containers
 * Consul to do service discovery
 * Nomad to do scheduling and run jobs
-* Fabio to do load balansing
+* Fabio to do load balancing
 * Dnsmasq to help resolving .service.consul requests

 ![infra](https://github.com/andrewnazarov/nomad-playground/blob/master/Diag1.jpg)